 - If you know you will be administering the test in multiple sessions, remind students before they begin that they will be resuming the test at another date/time. - A student returning to an ELPA test will start on the same number the student was working on previously.
-No student notes or scratch paper may be retained between test sessions. - When resuming a test, TAs should review the process and instructions for beginning a test. - Note: For 2012-13, ODE will continue to suspend the 20-minute pause rule for the ELPA.
+No student notes or scratch paper may be retained between test sessions. - When resuming a test, TAs should review the process and instructions for beginning a test. - Note: the 20-minute pause rule does not apply to the ELPA.
 This means that when a student logs back in after pausing his or her test, he or she will be able to review and change responses to any previously presented items within that test segment (Listening/Reading/Writing segment or Speaking segment).